EGI-Federation/documentation/content/en/internal/helpdesk/support-staff-guide/_index.md

 #### Ticket modify section

-Figure 6: Ticket modify section The ticket modification area offers several fields for modifying a ticket.
+The ticket modification area offers several fields for modifying a ticket.
 The fields are described in detail below.

 ![Ticket modify section](GGUS_Modifysection_Support.png)